Breaking the Computer Buying Cycle

 The CPU

 Newer CPUs are faster because their “clock speed” or “clock cycle” is faster.
 The clock speed is the speed at which a CPU can carry out instructions.
-You can think of clock speed like the timing of a metronome, the device that helps musicians keep the right musical time.
+You can think of clock speed as the timing of a metronome, the device that helps musicians keep the right musical time.
 A metronome has a hand on the front of it, which swings back and forth at a timing interval you set.
 As it swings back and forth, it ticks like a clock.
-Like the metronome, the CPU also ticks at a set interval, but a CPU ticks at a speedy rate measured in Mega or Gigahertz.
+Like the metronome, the CPU also beats at a set interval, but a CPU ticks at a speedy rate measured in Mega or Gigahertz.
 The CPU carries out an instruction on every tick of its clock cycle.

 RAM Memory

-RAM is basically the storage place for all the instructions waiting to be executed by the CPU.
+RAM is the storage place for all the instructions waiting to be executed by the CPU.
 You can sometimes tell when you don’t have enough RAM when you have clicked on the mouse or hit the enter key to initiate a program, and the hourglass sits there spinning on the screen.
-It can appear that our computer has locked up or frozen but what is actually happening is the computer is completing the series of instructions it has been given before it can perform any further instructions.
+It can appear that our computer has locked up or frozen, but what is happening is the computer is completing the series of instructions it has been given before it can perform any further instructions.
 When this happens, we usually see it as the computer briefly locking up.
 It is also very frustrating.

-The amount and type you can use are dictated by the type of CPU and Motherboard you use.
+The amount and type you can use are dictated by the kind of CPU and Motherboard you use.
 The Bus speed of the CPU and Motherboard and the capacity of RAM the Motherboard can recognize will determine what type of RAM and how much you can use.

 The Motherboard Form Factor

 It would work like this.
 Let’s say you have an HP Pavilion 750n desktop computer.
 This is an older computer with a single-core processor—a nice computer when it first came out but very slow by today’s standards.
-You decide to make it faster by upgrading it to a Quad-Core CPU, but you need to determine if you can upgrade it.
+You decide to make it faster by upgrading it to a Quad-Core CPU, but you must determine if you can upgrade it.

 You can determine whether or not you can upgrade that particular computer by going to the HP support website.
 On the site, you would type in your computer model and look at the hardware specifications for that computer.
 HP will list the form factor information in the specifications guide.
-Having done this many times, I already know the 750n uses a Micro-ATX form factor.
+Having done this many times, I know the 750n uses a Micro-ATX form factor.

 Each computer manufacturer I named has a support site on their webpage where you can go to determine your model’s form factor.
 You can also search Yahoo, Google, or Bing and ask what form factor your computer model is.
 If that doesn’t work, email me or leave a comment on this article, and I can help you locate it.